Verano-20/CS50AI-Project1-Knights/README.md

 Given a set of sentences spoken by various characters, the objective of the game is to determine which characters are Knights and which characters are Knaves.

-The AI uses propositional symbols and knowledge bases to determine which characters are Knights and which are Knaves.
+The program uses propositional symbols and knowledge bases to determine which characters are Knights and which are Knaves.